BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 The key advantage of price action trading lies in its simplicity.
 You won’t need complicated tools.
 Basic tools include:

-• Candlestick charts: Clearly show how prices moved during the day.
+• Candlestick charts: Clearly show how prices move over a given period.

 • Trend lines: Simple lines showing price direction (up or down).

-• Horizontal lines: Marking support and resistance levels clearly.
+• Horizontal lines: Used to mark support and resistance levels clearly.

 • Fibonacci retracements: Sometimes used to find key levels.

-• Volume data: Occasionally helpful to confirm price movements.
+• Volume data: Occasionally helpful in confirming price movements.

-These simple tools make it easy for even new investors to understand and use price action trading quickly.
+These simple tools make it easy for even new investors to understand and use price action trading more effectively.

 Benefits of price action in trading